bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 During vehicle classification each section of the image covered by a sliding window was subsampled and features were obtained using `single_img_features()`, then run through the classifier `sklearn.svm.SVC().predict()`.
 If a window was classifed as a vehicle the corrdinates were stored in an list called `hot_windows`.

 To reduce false positives from during classification a heatmap was created, see section "Single Image Classification".
 First, the `hot_windows` array was passed to `add_heat()`, which takes the area of the positively classified window coordinates and adds "1" to a `np.zero_like()` image,for form a `heat`.
 The `heat` image was thresholded at a value of "3" using `apply_threshold()` to make the `heatmap` image.
-The "blobs " or positive areas remaining after thresholding in the heatmap were `scipy.ndimage.measurements.label()`.
-From the labels, bounding boxes were drawn on the original RGB image using `draw_label_bboxes()`
+The "blobs " or positive areas remaining after thresholding in the heatmap were labeled using `scipy.ndimage.measurements.label()`.
+From the labels, bounding boxes were drawn on the original RGB image using `draw_label_bboxes()` frin section 'Heatmap Functions'.

-The bounding boxes were then drawn on the original image using 'draw_labeled_bboxes()' (section 'Heatmap Functions') using based on hot_windows coordinates.

 ### Video Implementation